 Lodges fill up quickly and reservations are very strongly encouraged.
 Addresses and phone numbers are found on the Eating and Sleeping page.

-Most campgrounds in Glacier are first-come first-served with the exception of Fish Creek, St. Mary, and Many Glacier.
-Also, half of the group sites in Apgar can reserved on Recreation.gov.
-Reservations through Recreation.gov must be made 3 days in advance.
+Most campgrounds in Glacier are first-come first-served.
+Fish Creek, Many Glacier, and five group sites at Apgar are available by reservation only and can be reserved on Recreation.gov.
+Reservations for individual sites must be made 3 days in advance.
 Group campsites at the Apgar Campground are reservable no more than 12 months in advance.

 A handful of our ranger-led activities require reservations or tickets due to limited space.
 Details can be found in the monthly Ranger-led Activity Schedule.